SoftwareAG/sagdevops-cc-server/README.md

 ant uninstall boot
 ```

-The downloaded bootstrap installer file will be reused (not download again).
+The downloaded bootstrap installer file will be reused (not downloaded again).

 ## Customizing Command Central configuration

-### Configure Internet proxy connection
+### Configure proxy connection

 If you have direct connection to the Internet you can skip this step.